fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/calculated-column.md

 heading: Calculated Column
 ---

-## Let's take a basic example of tabular data in a DataModel.
+## Let's take a basic example of tabular data in a DataModel

 **A calculated column** is a column generated as a result of a mathematical expression applied to one or more columns in a `DataModel`.
 You can provide more than one mathematical expression on multiple columns of a `DataModel`.
 This will generate a new `DataModel` which will contain the existing and the calculated columns.